View Donald Schirmers's Obituary on sctimes.com and share memories

 Donald V. Schirmers

+Don loved his wife Janet, of 61 years, his 5 children, and lit up when any of his 11 grandchildren came to visit.
+The last year of Don's life, his dear friend, Tim LaVoi, was one of his main caretakers.
+Don relied on Tim and looked forward to his outings to Perkins for pancakes and the long car rides.

+The Schirmers family would like to thank the staff at Elk River Senior Living for the unbelievable love and compassion for Don.
+Also To Raquel, his hospice nurse from Moments Hospice.

-Don is survived by his wife, Janet Schirmers, Elk River; his children, Ronald (Rachel) Schirmers, Capitan New Mexico; Dan (Judy) Schirmers, Clear Lake; Jana LaVoi, St. Cloud; Jody (Dave) Bean, Waverly; Kristi (Jesse) Collard, Chisago Lake; eleven grandchildren and his sisters, Beverly (Ray) Reischl, Rogers and Carol (Don) Rau, Pheonix, AZ.
+Don is survived by his wife, Janet Schirmers, Elk River; his children, Ronald (Rachel) Schirmers, Capitan New Mexico; Dan (Judy) Schirmers, Clear Lake; Jana LaVoi, St. Cloud; Jodi (Dave) Bean, Waverly; Kristi (Jesse) Collard, Chisago Lake; eleven grandchildren and his sisters, Beverly (Ray) Reischl, Rogers and Carol (Don) Rau, Phoenix, AZ.

 He is preceded in death by his parents, his brothers, Ken Schirmers and Tom Schirmers.